On the impact of non-local gravity on compact stars: Introduction

-The implications on non-localities in cosmology have been extensively studied in the literature, with special emphasis on the early and late acceleration of the Universe \cite{Deser:2007jk,Nojiri:2007uq,Capozziello:2008gu,Koivisto:2008dh,Deffayet:2009ca,Biswas:2010zk,Nojiri:2010wj,Biswas:2012bp,Deser:2013uya,Woodard:2014iga,ArkaniHamed:2002fu,Dvali:2006su,Dvali:2007kt,Elizalde:2012ja,Maggiore:2013mea,Barreira:2014kra,Conroy:2014eja,Nersisyan:2016hjh,Chen:2019wlu,Nersisyan:2016jta,Belgacem:2018wtb,Amendola:2019fhc,Deser:2019lmm,Tian:2019bla}.
-In this paper, we turn our attention to potential constraints coming from remnant stars, since any viable new extension of GR must necessarily pass this class of astrophysical tests to be validated.
-To this end, we will focus on a specific setting in which the effect of non-localities is encoded on functionals of the dimensionless covariant combination $\phi\equiv \Box^{-1} R$, with $R$ the Ricci scalar and $\Box^{-1}$ the Green function of the d’Alembertian operator $\Box\equiv \nabla^{\mu}\nabla_{\mu}$, with $\nabla_{\mu}$ the Christoffel covariant derivative \cite{Wetterich:1997bz}.
-For a given spherical collapsed structure of mass $M$ and size $L$, this quantity is of the order of the \textit{compactness}, defined as the ratio of Schwarzschild radius to the radius of object, $\phi \equiv R/\Box \sim R\times L^2 \sim G M/L$.
-While this parameter is significantly smaller than one in the solar system, it becomes sizable in more compact objects such as white dwarfs, neutron stars or strange quark stars, opening the possibility of testing non-local gravity theories with astrophysical observations.
+The implications on non-localities at large scales have been extensively studied in the literature, with special emphasis on the early and late acceleration of the Universe \cite{Deser:2007jk,Nojiri:2007uq,Capozziello:2008gu,Koivisto:2008dh,Deffayet:2009ca,Biswas:2010zk,Nojiri:2010wj,Biswas:2012bp,Deser:2013uya,Woodard:2014iga,ArkaniHamed:2002fu,Dvali:2006su,Dvali:2007kt,Elizalde:2012ja,Maggiore:2013mea,Barreira:2014kra,Conroy:2014eja,Nersisyan:2016hjh,Chen:2019wlu,Nersisyan:2016jta,Belgacem:2018wtb,Amendola:2019fhc,Deser:2019lmm,Tian:2019bla}.
+In this work, however, we turn our attention to potential small-scale constraints coming from idealized spherically symmetric remnant stars, without invoking any extrapolation of our results to cosmological scales.
+This type of approach has been used to constrain the parameter space of different modified gravity theories, ranging from scalar-tensor actions of the Horndeski type \cite{Koyama:2015oma,Jain:2015edg,2018JCAP...05..028S,Jain:2015edg} to $f(R)$ models \cite{Carvalho:2019gzs} or exotic ungravity scenarios \cite{Bertolami:2016ylu}.\footnote{Note, however, that, contrary to the approach followed in this paper, some of these references assume the constraints derived at small scales to be valid also in a cosmological context.} For the sake of concreteness, we will focus here on a specific setting in which the effect of non-localities is encoded on functionals of the dimensionless covariant combination $\phi\equiv \Box^{-1} R$, with $R$ the Ricci scalar and $\Box^{-1}$ the Green function of the d'Alembertian operator $\Box\equiv \nabla^{\mu}\nabla_{\mu}$, with $\nabla_{\mu}$ the Christoffel covariant derivative \cite{Wetterich:1997bz}.
+For a given spherical collapsed structure of mass $M$ and size $L$, this quantity is of the order of the \textit{compactness}, defined as the ratio of Schwarzschild radius to the radius of the object, $\phi \equiv R/\Box \sim R\times L^2 \sim G M/L$.
+While this parameter is significantly smaller than one in the solar system, it becomes sizable in more compact objects such as white dwarfs, neutron stars, or strange quark stars, opening the possibility of testing non-local gravity theories with astrophysical observations.